Red Currant Bakery

 • Add the dried cherries into a microwave safe bowl.
 Pour water over the cherries until they are fully submerged.
 Microwave for 30 seconds then remove from the microwave and cover the bowl with a lid or foil.
 Set aside while preparing the brownies.

-• Preheat the oven to 350 F or 325 F if baking convection.
-Place an oven rack in the middle of the oven.
+• Preheat the oven to 350º F. Place an oven rack in the middle of the oven.

 • Add in the cocoa powder, salt, espresso powder, and vanilla.
 Stir again to combine.
-Whisk in the eggs.
+Whisk in the eggs one at a time.

-• Pour the flour, chocolate chips/chunks, and soaked and drained dried cherries into the bowl.
+• Pour the flour, baking powder, chocolate chips/chunks, fresh cherries, and soaked and drained dried cherries into the bowl.

 • Use a rubber spatula to fold the flour, chocolate, and cherries into the wet ingredients.
 Pour the brownie batter into the lined pan and place on the middle rack in the preheated oven.

-• Bake for 30-35 minutes until the top is shiny and a toothpick comes out clean – it’s ok if it has a little chocolate residue just not raw batter.
+• Bake for 30 minutes, then rotate the pan 180º and bake for another 15-20 until the top is shiny and a toothpick comes out clean – it’s ok if it has a little chocolate residue just not raw batter.

 Assemble the brownies